Tuition fee deposits for Masters applicants

 I will be studying at the University of Leeds Language Centre.
 Do I need to pay the deposit?

 All students taking a summer pre-sessional English language course at the University of Leeds need to pay the deposit.
+Please refer to the Language Centre website for payment deadline information.

 As you will need to pay the tuition fee for your pre-sessional English course before you register as a student, we encourage you to pay this in full at this stage, rather than paying the £1,500 deposit only, but this is not a requirement.